top of page

 • Keeps arms clear

-• Requires securing so it does not drag and damage itself or environment
+• It requires securing so it does not drag and damage itself or the environment.

 Retractable mount